List · 14 minute read

 How to choose the right tool

-The right tool depends less on features and more on how your business actually works.
+The right tool depends less on features and more on how your business handles leads.

 You answer your own phone and want to know the moment a lead arrives. localbot or CallPage. localbot if you want context before you call back.
 CallPage if you want to connect immediately by phone.